babylonchain/babylon/x/epoching/README.md

 at [x/epoching/keeper/msg_server.go](./keeper/msg_server.go).
-Each handler performs the same [verification logics](https://github.com/cosmos/cosmos-sdk/blob/v0.50.3/x/staking/keeper/msg_server.go) of the corresponding message in Cosmos SDK's Staking module, then inserts the message to the epoch message queue storage.
+Each handler performs the same [verification logics](https://github.com/cosmos/cosmos-sdk/blob/v0.50.3/x/staking/keeper/msg_server.go) of the corresponding message as the ones performed by the Cosmos SDK's Staking module, and then inserts the message to the epoch message queue storage.

 ### MsgUpdateParams